mediaexplorer74/PPSSPP-UWP/README.md

 - You should be able to choose new Memory stick location (anywhere)
 - You should be able to browse folder without any problem
-- You should be able to navigate between folder internally
+- You should be able to navigate between folders internally
 - You should be able to install homebrew (zip) from anywhere
 - You should be able to use and type into text fields (even on touch devices)
 - You should be able use network features like remote play